AKSW/xlsx2owl/README.md

 # xlsx2owl

 Using a spreadsheet to collect concepts for an ontology benefits from the high number of users interacting with spreadsheet software everyday.
-With *xlsx2owl Stahl* domain experts can add and edit concepts in a special spreadsheet structure.
+With *xlsx2owl* domain experts can add and edit concepts in a special spreadsheet structure.
 The spreadsheet can easily get translated to a turtle coded owl file with the YARRRML/RML mapping and shell script contained.

 ![conversion process](doc/xlsx2owl-overview.drawio.svg)

 ## Usage

 usage information as printed with `--help` option:

 ```
 usage:
-xlsx2owl-StahlDigital.sh [options] [download-url]
+xlsx2owl.sh [options] [download-url]

 positional parameters:
   [download-url]: